Since very few people are going to naturally find themselves Googling:

 - Lethargy or change in attitude.

-If your four-legged family member exhibits any of these symptoms it is extremely important that you folks get him or her to the veterinarian as soon as possible.
-This condition only gets worse with time, so you need to act quickly.
+If your four-legged family member exhibits these symptoms, you must immediately get them to the veterinarian.
+This condition only worsens with time, so you must act quickly.

 Then…